iomete/iom-docs/docs/guides/how-to-connect-iomete-and-apache-superset.md

 ---
 title: Apache Superset Connection
-description: How to connect iomete and Apache Superset.
-This guide explains how to effortlessly integrate iomete with one of the most popular BI tools Apache Superset
+description: This guide explains how to effortlessly integrate iomete with one of the most popular BI tools Apache Superset
 last_update:
   date: 10/31/2022
 ---
 ![iomete superset](/img/guides/apache-superset-iomete/iomete-superset.png)

 Hi!
-In this guide, we will explain how to effortlessly integrate **iomete** with one of the most popular BI tools: [Apache Superset](https://superset.apache.org/).
+In this guide, we will explain how to effortlessly integrate **IOMETE** with one of the most popular BI tools: [Apache Superset](https://superset.apache.org/).

 ## Apache Superset